llm

 The model is cloud-hosted only.
 There are three first-party Anthropic APIs:

-- Text Completions API is a legacy API; in the future, it won’t be supported;
+• Text Completions API is a legacy API, that won't be supported in the future.

-- Messages API is a new main API, and it’s recommended to transfer from Text Completion to Message API.
-It can be used for either single queries or stateless multi-turn conversations;
+• Messages API is the new main API, and transferring from Text Completion to Message API is recommended.
+It can be used for either single queries or stateless multi-turn conversations.

 Anthropic API console.
 Source: Anthropic